m-kovalsky/Fabric/README.md

 # Fabric
 The following code snippets may be executed in a [Microsoft Fabric notebook](https://learn.microsoft.com/fabric/data-engineering/how-to-use-notebook).
 These scripts leverage the Semantic Link (a.k.a.
-Sempy) library.
+SemPy) library.

 This repo is intended to help business intelligence analysts/developers and data scientists become more familiar with notebooks (and therefore Python) in Microsoft Fabric and the potential benefits of using the Semantic Link library.

-All code snippets in this repo are to be used with the latest version of the Semantic-Link library (0.3.6).
+## Requirements
+Semantic-link library version 0.3.6 or higher

 #### Load the [Semantic-Link](https://pypi.org/project/semantic-link/) library inside of your notebook
 ```python